Six Flags Great Adventure: 2020–present

 On August 29, 2019, Six Flags announced a new coaster, the Jersey Devil Coaster, to be built by Rocky Mountain Construction.
 Six Flags suspended all operations across all their properties due to the COVID-19 pandemic in March 2020.
-In mid-May, the park announced that they would reopen the first Six Flags attraction, Safari Off Road Adventure, which reopened on May 30, 2020.
+In mid-May, the park announced that they would reopen the Safari Off Road Adventure as a drive-thru, which reopened on May 30, 2020.
 Following an announcement by Governor Phil Murphy on June 23, 2020, giving permission for amusement parks to reopen, Six Flags Great Adventure announced a day later that it would reopen on July 3, 2020.
 However, the Jersey Devil Coaster was delayed until the 2021 season because its construction was halted due to the pandemic.

-In July 2021, the park re-introduced the ride's old Road Runner Railway kiddie roller coaster to Lil' Devil Coaster, a ride themed to the Jersey Devil, like the nearby Jersey Devil Coaster.
+In July 2021, the park re-themed the old Road Runner Railway kiddie roller coaster to Lil' Devil Coaster, a ride themed to the Jersey Devil, like the nearby Jersey Devil Coaster.
 In 2022, the park announced that Bizarro would be re-themed to Medusa, the ride's original theme.
+The park announced in 2023 that it would build a new roller coaster, The Flash: Vertical Velocity, which was scheduled to open in 2024, but was later delayed to 2025.
+The park announced that it would open a luxury glamping resort within its Safari Park named Savannah Sunset Resort and Spa, in which it opened in mid-2024.
+The addition of Savannah Sunset Resort and Spa caused the park to change the name of the entire complex to Six Flags Great Adventure Resort.

+The park's parent company Six Flags (formed via a 2024 merger between Cedar Fair and Six Flags) announced in November 2024 that the park would receive an unnamed multi-launched roller coaster for the 2026 season, set to break records, set to replace Kingda Ka.
+It was later announced in July 2025 that the opening of this roller coaster would be pushed to "beyond 2026."

 Concerts

 Numerous artists have performed concerts at the park, including Bon Jovi, The Ramones, The Beach Boys, Heart, Kansas, Cheap Trick, Joan Jett, and Alice Cooper.

 On September 29, 2012, Great Adventure hosted the FestEvil, a festival hosting contemporary metal and hardcore acts; Falling In Reverse and We Came As Romans coheadlined.
-It was Great Adventure's first metal show.
+It was Great Adventure's first and last metal show.
 At the end of the show, Falling In Reverse frontman Ronnie Radke threw three microphone stands into the crowd, injuring two attendees.
 Radke was arrested after the show, and a spokesperson for Great Adventure announced that the park would no longer host shows with metal bands.